tiwarivikas/genai-bedrock-voicebot/README.md

 - `CHAT_PROD_API=""` (Leave this blank initially)
 - `BHASHINI_USER_ID="<User ID of Bhashini>"` (Optional)
 - `BHASHINI_API_KEY="<API Key of Bhashini>"` (Optional)
+- `KENDRA_INDEXID=""` (Optional.
+If specified, project will use existing Kendra instead creating a new one)

 ### Modify Project Name (Admin Console)